bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 2. Install the Pi-hole software
 3. Configure Pi-hole as your DNS server

-I'll be using a Raspbery Pi for my Pi-hole server, and running it on a Google WiFi mesh network, which adds a few challenges to the setup.
+I'll be using a Raspberry Pi for my Pi-hole server, and running it on a Google WiFi mesh network, which adds a few challenges to the setup.

 ### 1. Installing an Operating System